 Initially overlooking my increasing fatigue and acute pain as the result of being over-worked, I started to become concerned after speaking with my supervisor and asking for a lightened work load.
 I spent a week manning the phone hotline, working the normal 9-5 desk job, but just taking down notes from callers with a pen or keyboard created a nauseating pain.
 At times my joints were so stiff, I had to try using my left hand, only to find those joints stiffened just as quickly.
 It was time to hit up the doctor.

 “Funny that you should ask,” I commented.
 “My roommate was just treated for Lyme.”
 In fact, I could very easily have been exposed to a deer tick seeing as I spent days working in the deer yard nursing more than fifty orphaned fawns.
 I didn’t have that bulls-eye rash, though, like my roommate had.
-The rash occurs in 80-90% of infected cases.
+The rash occurs in 60-80% of infected cases, according to the CDC.
 I guess I’ve never really fit into the standard “norm.”

 When I commit to something, I follow it all the way through.
 Despite the discomfort, I managed to finish out my internship.
 But due to financial reasons, my overall poor health, and the fact that I desperately needed some coddling from Mom and Dad, I postponed the start of my apprenticeship.
 Immediately upon my arrival home, I was bombarded with doctor appointments, needle pricks, and the anxiety-inducing waiting game.
 They filled 12 vials with my blood.
 I only know because I saw them on the table beforehand.
 I would have collapsed in the chair if I dared peek during the process.